sebastiaanluca/laravel-conditional-providers/README.md

 __Load Laravel service providers based on the current environment.__

 Specify the service providers to load per environment directly in your configuration file.
 No more need to add lengthy blocks of conditionals to your `AppServiceProvider`, do it all in the app configuration file like you would with any service provider!

+Inspired by [Matt Staufer](https://mattstauffer.co/blog/conditionally-loading-service-providers-in-laravel-5) and others.

+## Table of contents

+TODO

 ## Requirements